Frost triumphs at Sandown on Greaneteen

 Frost had spoken during the week of feeling "isolated" after reporting her concerns over Dunne, who denies bullying and harassment claims.

-However, she put in a perfectly judged ride to claim Saturday's big race.
+However, she put in a perfectly judged ride to become the first female jockey to win the race.

 As Chacun Pour Soi faded, Hitman took over before Frost surged into the lead on Greaneteen and won by five and a half lengths.